Illustration by Pope Pheonix

-Sha-Rock is but one instance of how many of hip-hop’s founding figures from the late ’70s haven’t only been wronged but unable to benefit from the multi-billion dollar industry — and the most popular music genre in the world — they provided the foundation for.
-For some, they were never properly compensated despite being a part of hip-hop’s commercialization.
-Last year, fellow Funky 4 +1 member Lil’ Rodney Cee spoke with Pitchfork about how Sugar Hill only paid him about $500 for the group’s 1980 hip-hop classic “That’s the Joint,” while Furious Five member Melle Mel said, “For the most part, none of the artists really never got paid,” while also noting that the label was inconsistent with giving out royalty payments.
+Sha-Rock is but one instance of how many of hip-hop's founding figures from the late '70s haven't only been wronged but unable to benefit from the multi-billion dollar industry — and the most popular music genre in the world — they provided the foundation for.
+For some, they were never properly compensated despite being a part of hip-hop's commercialization.
+In 2020, fellow Funky 4 +1 member Lil' Rodney Cee spoke with Pitchfork about how Sugar Hill only paid him about $500 for the group's 1980 hip-hop classic "That's the Joint," while Furious Five member Melle Mel said, "For the most part, none of the artists really never got paid," while also noting that the label was inconsistent with giving out royalty payments.
 For others, they never got the opportunity to participate in that commercialization at all, with figures like Kool Herc unable to monetize his DJing in the way successors like Grandmaster Flash did as a member of the Furious Five.

 As a result, there have been moments where these figures have had to rely on fundraisers to literally stay alive, as was the case in 2011 when it was revealed that Herc was suffering from kidney stone-related health problems and needed surgery.
 In the process, he had accrued over $10,000 in medical bills, a cost that he couldn't afford.
 When the news surfaced, fans called for wealthy rap figures like Diddy and JAY-Z to help foot Herc's bills.

-Now, 10 years later, there are people who’ve become millionaires off hip-hop who want to help those founders and have made it their goal to ensure they’re not just getting their dues but getting paid for their contributions, too — even though they each have a different approach in doing so.
+Now, more than 10 years later, there are people who've become millionaires off hip-hop who want to help those founders and have made it their goal to ensure they're not just getting their dues but getting paid for their contributions, too — even though they each have a different approach in doing so.